okertanov/nxa-modules/README.md

     }
 RegisterCandidate
 ---
-Create sign and relay transaction for registering new candidate.
+Create sign and relay transaction for registering new candidate for given private key.
 Pass private key.

 Request body: